 Overwhelmed Parents Need to Start HERE to Define the Problem

-When you feel overwhelmed by the poor behavior of your children, here’s an exercise that will give you some direction.
-In fact, this activity is good for any parent looking for ways to help children grow, but it’s especially helpful when you’re confused and overwhelmed by a problem’s complexity or deeply rooted nature.
+When you feel overwhelmed by the poor behavior of your child, here’s an exercise that will give you some direction.
+In fact, this activity is good for any parent looking for ways to help a child grow, but it’s especially helpful when you’re confused or overwhelmed by a problem’s complexity or deeply rooted nature.

 Take out some paper and make a list of the offenses committed by your child or the problems you’ve seen in your child in the last few days.
 This isn’t a list to show to your child but is a working list so that you can gain some perspective in your discipline.
 You’re looking for examples of problems that need to be addressed.
 Look for behaviors, their causes, common arenas where the problem takes place, and others who were typically involved.
 In this step, you’re simply gathering data and making observations.

 Next, group the offenses around character qualities.
 That is, look for common threads in the offenses that are an indication of a bigger heart issue.
 For example, one mom was discouraged with her son because he continually resisted chores, wasn’t completing his work at school, and gave her a hard time when she asked for help around the house.
 She saw a common thread in that her son didn’t like to work hard and resisted work whenever it was presented.
 She called it a “work ethic” but you could easily give it a character quality name such as perseverance or determination.

 In another family, Warren recognized that his son Cory had a lack of compassion.
 Cory was mean to his sister, made fun of people who were different than him, and liked to play tricks on people he didn’t even know just to get a laugh.
 The grouping of the offenses around a character quality helped Warren to see the real need in his son’s life.
 He looked for ways to develop compassion in his son.
 They talked more about hurt feelings, how humor can be offensive, and went out of their way to help people in need.